Korea is rich with heritage, delicious food, and stunning views, so we don’t blame you for wanting to learn the language.

 Although Busuu is a popular language course, it isn’t worth paying for.
 The only real benefit is the social part of the app as it provides students the opportunity to have their speech and writing corrected by a native speaker – which is available for free.

 The Korean course is weirdly structured and teaches less important topics first before any useful vocabulary.
-It also fails to explain the foundations of the language to beginners and there’s no emphasis or explanation for grammar.
+It also fails to explain the foundations of the language to beginners and there’s no emphasis or explanation for grammar or pronunciation.

-Ultimately, there are other much better courses you can learn from for free or for a low cost.
+Ultimately, despite the easy-to-navigate design of the app there are other much better courses you can learn from for free or for a low cost.

 - Provides an opportunity to have your writing and speech corrected by a native speaker for free